First \textit{ab initio} calculations of first-forbidden $\beta$ transitions in the reactor antineutrino anomaly: Abstract

 \section{Abstract}

-We present the first \textit{ab initio} calculations of first-forbidden $\beta$ transitions which are important for understanding the reactor antineutrino anomaly.
-Starting from chiral two- plus three-nucleon forces, we derive both valence-space effective Hamiltonians and forbidden transition operators self-consistently.
-Focusing on the dominant first-forbidden transitions relevant to reactor antineutrino spectra, we compute 20 key transitions and obtain $\log ft$ values that show reasonable agreement with experimental data.
-Obtained shape factors exhibit significant deviations from the values approximated with forbidden transitions treated as allowed transitions, indicating the importance of explicit treatments of forbidden transitions in reactor antineutrino studies.
-By incorporating these microscopic shape factors into the calculation of the ${}^{235}$U antineutrino spectrum, we observe a pronounced spectrum enhancement around 5 MeV of the antineutrion energy, which may partially explain the well-known ``5 MeV bump'' observed in reactor experiments.
+Forbidden $\beta$ transitions are important for understanding the reactor antineutrino anomaly.
+Starting from chiral two- plus three-nucleon forces, we have derived the valence-space effective Hamiltonian and effective operators of first-forbidden transitions using the many-body perturbation theory.
+20 dominant first-forbidden transitions have been investigated, which provide important contributors to the reactor antineutrino spectrum anomaly.
+Calculated $\log ft$ values are in reasonable agreement with experimental data.
+Obtained shape factors exhibit significant deviations from the values approximated with forbidden transitions treated as allowed transitions.
+The ``5 MeV bump'' observed in the experimental ${}^{235}$U-fission antineutrino spectrum was discussed with self-consistent shape factors obtained in the present \textit{ab initio} calculations.
+Unlike phenomenological models that require empirical quenching factors to reproduce $\beta$-decay data, the present \textit{ab initio} calculations do not need to introduce quenching factors for calculations of the first-forbidden transitions.

 {}